Minion (solver)

 Minion is a solver for satisfaction problems.
 Unlike constraint programming toolkits, which expect users to write programs in a traditional programming language like C++, Java or Prolog, Minion takes a text file which specifies the problem, and solves using only this.
 This makes using Minion much simpler, at the cost of much less customization.

-This limitation allows Minion to be many times faster than competing commercial solvers, for example Minion was found to be faster than the major commercial constraint solver, CPLEX (formerly ILOG CPLEX then IBM ILOG).
+Minion has been shown to be faster than major commercial constraint solvers including CPLEX (formerly IBM ILOG).

 Overview

 Minion was introduced in 2006 by researchers at the University of St Andrews as a “fast, scalable” solver for large and hard CSP instances.
 The project provides a compact input language and a low-overhead C++ implementation aimed at throughput and memory efficiency.

 Design and features

 Minion implements a range of variable and constraint types commonly used in CSP modelling, plus search heuristics and optimisation support.
 The solver architecture prioritises cache-friendly data structures and specialised propagators.
 Notably, the developers adapted watched literal techniques from SAT solving to speed up constraint propagation for, among others, Boolean sums, the element global constraint, and table constraints.

 The modelling approach relies on a plain-text format (parsed by Minion) rather than embedding models into a host programming language.
 This reduces overhead and supports rapid “model-and-run” experimentation for large benchmark sets.